fmay/cc-js-intro-2-conditional/.guides/sections.md

 layout: ""

 ---
-There are situations where it is very important or even esential to use parentheses in your logical expressions.
+There are situations where it is very important or even essential to use parentheses in your logical expressions.

 1. Use them to make your code readable.
-1. Many epressions will only evaluate correctly if you use parentheses to clearly express your condition.
+1. Many expressions will only evaluate correctly if you use parentheses to clearly express your condition.

 Look at the following example which says "it is  'uncomfortable' if the temperature is either between a) 33 and 37 degrees or b) below freezing and above -20".